 A Localization page then asked us to enter our location, in order that it could set our main currency and tax rules.
 During the review, the website only allowed us to choose between France, Italy and Spain, but it also explained that many more currencies were available from the full store administration console.
 We opted for France.

 That was the end of the question, and we had nothing else to do beyond agree to the Terms and Conditions and hit the Create Store button.
-After a pause of around a minute, as the service created our store, the website redirected us to our PrestaShop Ready console.
+After a pause of a few minutes, as the service created our store, the website redirected us to our PrestaShop Ready console.

+The best feature is the online store.
 If you're new to e-commerce, a set of tutorials are available to walk you through the initial setup process.
 This starts by choosing a shop theme.
-There are only eleven of these, but they're all high-quality and very customisable, and it's likely you'll find something that appeals.
+There are only eleven of these, but they're all high-quality and very customizable, and it's likely you'll find something that appeals.

 Your chosen theme can be further configured in many ways.
 This can start with some high-level design decisions, so for example we were able to decide whether to set up 'Featured Product', 'Top Sellers' and 'New Products' content blocks on our own store.
 But you can also fine-tune low-level details from color schemes to button styles and system fonts.
 There's a lot to learn in figuring out how this is done - PrestaShop has its own interface for these tasks, and it's nothing like a conventional website builder - but that's inevitable when you have this much power, and if you're happy with the defaults, you can ignore most of the advanced design tweaks for now.